sarahyucodes/github-api-coding-challenge/README.md

 ## Known Issues
 - Not sure why fetchFavorites() is getting called twice.
 - Could definitely spend more time refactoring and optimizing performance, prevent unncessary re-rendering of components, etc.
 - Currently at 56.98% test coverage; admittedly, I do not have much experience writing tests and could not figure out how to write integration tests for this app given the time restraints of this coding challenge.
+I have manually tested the logic and functionality of my application as well as the basic responsiveness of it.